PGT-A (formerly Comprehensive Chromosome Screening (CCS))

 What genetic testing technology is used to count the chromosomes?

-ORM is proud to have been one of the first IVF clinics in the world to offer PGT-A (formally CCS) using next-generation sequencing (NGS) technology through our PGT laboratory partners.
+ORM is proud to have been one of the first IVF clinics in the world to offer PGT-A (formerly CCS) using next-generation sequencing (NGS) technology through our PGT laboratory partners.

 NGS is a technology that has revolutionized genetic testing and research in virtually all medical specialties.
 It is a way of sequencing (determining the order of the base pairs, or “spelling “of ) DNA that is more thorough and efficient than previous technologies.
 NGS can be used to sequence thousands of small pieces of DNA within an embryo’s cells in order to determine how many chromosomes are present in those cells.
 As NGS evolves it promises to be more efficient, less expensive, and more comprehensive than other genetic testing technologies.